-The Exchange proposes to modify certain pricing limitations for companies listing in connection with a Direct Listing primary offering in which the company will sell shares itself in the opening auction on the first day of trading on Nasdaq.
-This Amendment No. 2 supersedes the original filing in its entirety.
+The Exchange proposes to modify certain pricing limitations for companies listing in connection with a Direct Listing with a Capital Raise in which the company will sell shares itself in the opening auction on the first day of trading on Nasdaq.
+This Amendment No. 1 supersedes the original filing in its entirety.

-&lt;sup>1 15 U.S.C.
+1 15 U.S.C.
 78s(b)(1).

-&lt;sup>2 17 CFR 240.19b-4.
+2 17 CFR 240.19b-4.